Adrian-Larenaudie/GIFs-Getter/readme.md

   - Results displayed like a list of items (cards)
   - each cards must be clicked to display more information
   - possibility to download the GIF
+  - possibility to choose the application's theme
+  - store theme